A Safe Way To Remove Older Fillings

 - 770 cfm, centrifugal, backward curved fan motor completely recycles your operatory air up to 12 times per hour

-- HEPA certified filtration performance rated to 0.3 micron
+- HEPA-certified filtration performance rated at 0.3 micron

 - Activated and chemically treated granulated carbon for mechanical and chemical reduction of odors and vapors